Truck Wreck Liability: Company, Driver, or Both?December 19, 2016

 The employee must be in the course and scope of his employment.
 In other words, you can’t hold an employer liable for something the employee did on his day off.
 More often than not, when a truck driver causes a collision he is in the course and scope of his employment.
 In these situations, the employer can be held liable.
 Trucking companies have often been found liable for the unsafe and negligent driving of their employee.
 If the trucking company retained a driver with repeated violations of traffic regulations, or the Federal Motor Carrier Safety Regulations, the company can also be held liable.

 If you or a loved have been involved in a truck wreck and have suffered injuries as a result, please contact us immediately.
-The attorneys at the Amaro Law Firm have successfully handled all types of truck wreck cases and can help you hold all responsible parties liable in order to obtain maximum compensation for your injuries.
+The attorneys at the Amaro Law Firm have successfully handled all types of truck wreck cases and can help you hold all responsible parties liable in order to obtain any possible compensation for your injuries.
 Contact us today for a free consultation.